Perry: A High-level Framework for Accelerating Cyber Deception Experimentation

-As shown in \secRef{sec:motivation}, strategies in existing tools are often specific to a single environment.
-Rather than strategies having low-level and environment specific code, in Perry, code that reasons about the environment is delegated to the environment state service.
-Perry modules and strategies query the environment state service for environment information (e.g., check if a credential is fake).
+As shown in \secRef{sec:motivation}, strategies in existing tools are coupled to a single environment.
+Rather than strategies having low-level and environment-specific code, in Perry, code that reasons about the environment is delegated to the environment state service.
+Perry's modules and strategies query the environment state service for environment information (e.g., check if a credential is fake).
 To answer these queries, the environment state service maintains a network information base~\cite{holm2022lore} by subscribing to high-level events from the \telemetryModule\ (\secRef{sec:detail_telemetry_module}).
-For example, for attackers, the environment state service subscribes to a new host discovered event and adds hosts to the knowledge base as they are discovered.
+For example, for attackers, the environment state service subscribes to a new host discovery event and adds hosts to the knowledge base as they are discovered.

 As an illustration, the following snippet shows a simple randomized decoy host and credential deployment using the Perry API.
-The key idea here is that we delegate all environment specific code to the environment state service:
+The key idea here is that all environment-specific code is delegated to the environment state service:

-In the above example, the implementation is now environment agnostic.
-Rather than the code specifying low-level individual IP addresses to deploy decoy credentials, it uses the environment state service to select the high-level intention of the host to deploy the decoy credentials on.
+In the above example, the implementation is now environment-agnostic.
+Rather than the code specifying low-level individual IP addresses to deploy decoy credentials, it uses the environment state service to select the high-level intention of the host for deployment of the decoy credentials.

 To make it easier to write and modify high-level strategies, we design an \actionModule\ that decouples strategies' high-level actions from their low-level implementations.